DCC-EX/mkdocs-test/docs/products/ex-sensorcam/ex-sensor-manual-abridged.md

 The SensorCAM software has been almost exclusively tested on the ESP32-CAM-MB as seen in **Figure 7**.
 The original prototype was fitted with some enhancements that may not be needed for the user's application.
 However, at least one “super bright” LED (the "programmable nLED") is recommended for convenience to visually indicate when a sensor is “tripped”, connected between 3.3V via a resistor (~470R) to GPIO14.

 The ESP32-CAM reset button, remotely mounted on CAM, may be difficult to access.
 To reset the device, two options need to be available.
 These can be via software command, either from the attached USB monitor, or i2c connected Command Station, or via a power supply induced reboot.
 A switch at the (“wall-wart”) 9V supply is recommended independent of the CS supply.
 The USB connection is needed to set up the sensors initially and view images, but should be able to be disconnected once setup testing is complete.
-Some esp32's may need a 1uF on the reset pin for reliable reset.
+Some esp32's may need a 1uF or 2.2uF on the reset pin for reliable reset.

 **Note:** Care is needed as the WROVER CAM has 40 pins (not 38) but the spare end Gnd and Vcc can remain disconnected (cut off?).